-Credit default swap (CDS) prices have generally followed an upward trend throughout 2022, indicating higher credit risk.
+Credit default swap (CDS) prices have followed an upward trend throughout the year, indicating higher credit risk.
 They have been boosted by the war in Ukraine, increasing economic and political uncertainty and a weaker global and UK outlook, but remain well below the levels seen at the beginning of the Covid-19 pandemic.

-CDS price volatility was higher in 2022 compared to 2021 and the divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities has emerged once again.
+CDS price volatility has been higher in 2022 compared to 2021 and this year has seen a divergence in prices between ringfenced (retail) and non-ringfenced (investment) banking entities once again.

-The weakening economic picture during 20212022 led the credit rating agencies to reflect this in their assessment of the outlook for the UK sovereign as well as several local authorities and financial institutions, revising them from to negative to from stable and even making a handful of rating upgrades.
+The weakening economic picture during 2022 led the credit rating agencies to reflect this in their assessment of the outlook for the UK sovereign as well as several local authorities and financial institutions, revising them from to negative from stable.

-Looking ahead There are competing tensions in the banking sector which could impact bank balance sheet strength going forward.
-The weakening economic outlook and likely recessions in many regions increase the possibility of a deterioration in the quality of banks' assets, while there is still the chance of bank losses from bad loans as government and central bank support is removed higher interest rates provide a boost to net income and profitability.
+There are competing tensions in the banking sector which could impact bank balance sheet strength going forward.
+The weakening economic outlook and likely recessions in many regions increase the possibility of a deterioration in the quality of banks' assets, while higher interest rates provide a boost to net income and profitability.

-However, the institutions on the Authority's our adviser Arlingclose's counterparty list are remain well-capitalised and general credit conditions across the sector are expected to remain benign.
-Duration limits for counterparties their counterparty advice on the Authority's lending list are both recommended institutions and maximum duration remain under regular constant review and will continue to reflect economic conditions and the credit outlook.
+However, the institutions on our adviser Arlingclose's counterparty list remain well-capitalised and their counterparty advice on both recommended institutions and maximum duration remain under constant review and will continue to reflect economic conditions and the credit outlook.